mysociety/fms-endpoint/documentation/INSTALL.md

 about the database connection, then it's working :-)

    * if you're getting a completely blank (empty) page, check that you didn't break the PHP when you edited the configuration files (try `php -l filename` to check the syntax, for example)

    * look in `codeigniter/logs` to see if there is a report in the most recently updated log file

+   * look in your webserver's error log to see if it's reporting a PHP error

 Configure URL rewriting
 -----------------------

-FMS-endpoint generates URLs assuming that you've set up the webserver to rewrite its the URLs.
+FMS-endpoint generates URLs assuming that you've set up the webserver to rewrite its URLs.
 The recommended rewrite rules for the Apache webserver can be found in `/conf/httpd.conf`.

 If you're running FMS-endpoint under Apache, copy the contents of `/conf/httpd.conf` into your main `httpd.conf` file.

+(Alternatively, you can try use a `.htaccess` file instead.
+This part of the configuration is really down to CodeIgniter and your particular webserver, so if you run into problems -- especially with `.htaccess` -- you can find several different approaches and solutions on CodeIgniter forums.)

+You can't tell if your URL rewriting is working until you try to access a page that is not the root page -- a good test is to try to log in.
+If you cannot log in, but always find yourself at the root page (and perhaps see the URL includes duplicate items such as `auth/auth/auth`), then CodeIgniter is failing to extract the segments from the URI.
+You may be able to workaround this by changing the `$config['uri_protocol']` value in `codeigniter/fms_endpoint/config/config.php`

+By default, `$config['uri_protocol']` is set to `AUTO`, but if that's not working for you, `PATH_INFO` may fix the problem.

 Final Things